cst95/checkout-payment-gateway/README.md

 #### Processing a payment

-In order to process a payment with the API, use the `POST /api/payments` endpoint with the following example request body:
+In order to process a payment with the API, use the `POST /api/payments` endpoint with the following example request body.
+Note that all request properties must be supplied and additional validations (that the card number is valid for example) are applied on each property using Fluent Validation.

 ```
 {